PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 #### Device discovery and selection

-Select the device from the list of available devices using mbl-cli select command.
+Select the device from the list of available devices using the `mbl-cli select` command.
 For example, in order to select the device with hostname "mbed-linux-os-3006", type "1" when presented with the output below.

 ```